-The safety and well-being of all members of the Rider community - students, faculty, staff and visitors are of utmost importance to the University and a primary responsibility of the Department of Public Safety.
-The Department is responsible for the protection of life and property, the enforcement of University policies, the prevention and detection of on-campus crimes and other violations, emergency response management, and other safety services.
+The safety and well-being of all members of the Rider community - students, faculty, staff, and visitors are of utmost importance to the University and a primary responsibility of the Department of Public Safety.
+The Department is responsible for the protection of life and property, the enforcement of university policies, the prevention and detection of on-campus crimes and other violations, emergency response management, and other safety services.

 Founded in 1865, Rider University is a student-centered community of learners regionally recognized as an academically enriching institution.
 With campuses located in Lawrenceville and Princeton, New Jersey, Rider is an independent, residential university comprised of four academic units: The Norm Brodsky College of Business; the College of Education and Human Services; the College of Liberal Arts and Sciences; and Westminster College of the Arts.
-Rider offers more than 68 undergraduate programs in the fine and performing arts, humanities, sciences, social sciences, education and business, as well as 24 graduate programs principally in business, education, and music.
+Rider offers more than 50 undergraduate programs in the fine and performing arts, humanities, sciences, social sciences, education and business, as well as approximately 20 graduate programs principally in business, education, and music.

 This annual security report focuses on Rider's 280-acre Lawrenceville campus located on Route 206 and on its 23-acre Princeton campus located at 101 Walnut Lane.
 The Lawrenceville campus comprises 44 buildings, athletic and recreation fields, on-site parking, and a lake.
 The Princeton campus comprises 15 buildings and on-site parking.
-Rider University also offers programs at the Bancroft School, Haddonfield, New Jersey; and the Bank of America campus in Pennington, New Jersey.
+Rider University also offers programs at the Bancroft School, Mt.
+Laurel, New Jersey.
 Criminal offense statistics for these locations are included in the Non-Campus Building/Property column of the Lawrenceville portion of this report.